md-ash-dot/mildew-detector/README.md

 ## ML Business Case

-- In the previous bullet, you potentially visualised an ML task to answer a business requirement.
-You should frame the business case using the method we covered in the course.

-### MalariaClf
+### Powdery Mildew detetor

-- We want an ML model to predict if a given leaf is healthy or contains powdery mildew., based on historical image data.
+- We want an ML model to predict if a given leaf is healthy or contains powdery mildew, based on historical image data.
 It is a supervised model, a 2-class, single-label, classification model.

-???????
-- Our ideal outcome is to provide the medical team a faster and more reliable diagnostic for malaria detection.
+- Our ideal outcome is to provide Farmy & Foods, a faster and more reliable diagnostic for powdery mildew detection in cherry leaves to replace the currently used method of manually verifying samples.
-- The model success metrics are
-  - Accuracy of 65% or above on the test set.
+- The criteria for the performance goal of the predictions has been agreed to an accuracy of 97%.
-- The model output is defined as a flag, indicating if the cell has malaria or not and the associated probability of being infected or not.
-The medical staff will do the blood smear workflow as usual and upload the picture to the App.
+- The model output is defined as a flag, indicating if the leaf has powdery mildew or not and the associated probability of being affected or not.
+The Farmy & Foods staff will take a picture of a sample and upload it to the App.
 The prediction is made on the fly (not in batches).
-- Heuristics: The current diagnostic needs an experienced staff and detailed inspection to distinguish infected and not infected cells.
-A blood smear sample is collected, mixed with a reagent and examined under the microscope.
-Visual criteria are used to detect malaria parasites.
-It leaves room to produce inaccurate diagnostics due to human error.
-On top of that, some specific hospital facilities with malaria centres need more, trained staff and expertise and are typically understaffed.
+- Currently, the process is to manually verify if a given cherry tree contains powdery mildew.
+An employee spends around 30 minutes in each tree, taking a few samples of tree leaves and verifying visually if the leaf tree is healthy or has powdery mildew.
+If it has powdery mildew, the employee applies a specific compound to kill the fungus.
+The time spent applying this compound is 1 minute.
+The company has thousands of cherry trees located in multiple farms across the country.
+As a result, this manual process is not scalable due to time spent in the manual process inspection.
+- The dataset is a collection of cherry leaf images provided by Farmy & Foods, taken from their crops.
-- The training data to fit the model come from the [National Institutes of Health (NIH) Website](https://ceb.nlm.nih.gov/repositories/malaria-datasets/).
-This dataset contains about 26+ thousand images.
-We have extracted a subset of 5643 images from this dataset and saved it to [Kaggle dataset directory](https://www.kaggle.com/codeinstitute/malaria-cell-classification/) for quicker model training.
+- The training data to fit the model come from the [cherry_leaves kaggle dataset](https://www.kaggle.com/datasets/codeinstitute/cherry-leaves).
+This dataset contains a total of 4208 images for both healthy and powdery mildew contained cherry leaves.
-  - Train data - target: infected or not; features: all images
+  - Train data - target: healthy or not; features: all images

 ## Dashboard Design